OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - Use existing infrastructure, resource groups, and more when provisioning.
 - Use an existing Teams app ID.
-- Use an existing Azure Active Directory app registration ID.
+- Use an existing Microsoft Entra app registration ID.
 - Customizable tunneling solution.
 - Add custom steps to debugging, provisioning, deploying, publishing, etc.